haymonk/flixster/README.md

 <img src="http://g.recordit.co/FGKgWw8qTO.gif" width=250><br>

 ### Notes
 Most time-consuming aspect was removing local storage to create more space for the assignment and troubleshooting CocoaPods installation.
+Note-to-self: purchase an external hard drive.
-Aside from that, the directions were straight-forward.
+Aside from that, the process was straight-forward.